MeadowlarkDAW/Yarrow/README.md

       |
 ```

-**A non-declarative GUI library in Rust with extreme performance and control, geared towards audio software.**
+**A retained-mode GUI library in Rust with extreme performance and control, geared towards audio software.**

 ![gallery screenshot](screenshots/gallery-basic-elements.png)